 These collective settlements were declared binding by the Amsterdam Court of Appeal under the Act on the Collective Settlement of Mass Damages, known in the Netherlands as the ‘WCAM’ (Wet Collectieve Afhandeling Massaschade).
 The WCAM is inspired by the U.S. damages class-action mechanism.
 The fundamental difference with the American system is that the WCAM requires that parties representing the purported injured parties first agree a settlement with the alleged wrongdoer(s).
 Subsequently, the parties representing (potential) injured parties and the alleged wrongdoer(s) request the Amsterdam Court of Appeals to declare the settlement binding on all injured parties, including those not represented in the discussions with the alleged wrongdoer and the application for a binding declaration of the settlement agreed in such discussions.
 If a settlement is declared binding, in its decision the Court sets a deadline within which aggrieved parties may choose to opt-out of the settlement, which otherwise binds them.

 Apart from this mechanism for the binding declaration of collective settlements, Dutch law provides for the possibility for a foundation or association which pursuant to its articles of association represents the interests of a group of claimants, to file a claim against a purported wrongdoer.
 The (collective) claim may take various forms.
 The representative foundation or association may (for example) claim for specific performance, for avoidance of an agreement or for declaratory relief that the wrongdoer has acted unlawfully.
-Also, the representative organization may file a petition for preliminary witness or expert hearings.
+Also, the representative organisation may file a petition for preliminary witness or expert hearings.

 Currently, parliamentary discussions are pending on proposals for offering representative foundations or associations the right to claim for damages.
 At the same time, stricter rules are proposed as to who may act as a representative of (alleged) injured parties.
 Under the proposed changes to the collective redress regime, claim vehicles are to meet stricter standards as to governance, funding, and representativeness.
 These measures are proposed to further enhance the effectiveness of the remedies available.